 Fellows and registrars are to attend a resuscitation course each year that meets the minimum requirements for resuscitation, or (once per triennium) an approved alternative*.

-A course that meets the minimum requirements will be at least four hours in duration and include assessment.
+A course that meets the minimum requirements will be at least four hours in duration.
 However, RNZCUC strongly recommends one eight-hour course per triennium, and that doctors substitute one of the four-hour courses for an alternative resuscitation course as their particular practice might require – e.g. APLS for those who work in a paediatric emergency department.

 Registrars and Fellows may choose an ALS provider themselves as long as the minimum requirements are met.
 RNZCUC recommends an NZRC CORE Skills course as a four-hour refresher, and CORE Advanced as an eight-hour course.
 The CORE immediate does NOT meet RNZCUC requirements.